Dennis Ritchie

 Dennis MacAlistair Ritchie (September 9, 1941 – c.
 October 12, 2011) was an American computer scientist.
-He is most well known for creating the C programming language and, with long-time colleague Ken Thompson, the Unix operating system and B programming language.
-Ritchie and Thompson were awarded the Turing Award from the ACM in 1983, the Hamming Medal from the IEEE in 1990 and the National Medal of Technology from President Bill Clinton in 1999.
+He created, together with long-time colleague Ken Thompson, the Unix operating system, C programming language, and B programming language.
+Ritchie and Thompson were awarded the Turing Award from the Association for Computing Machinery (ACM) in 1983, the IEEE Richard W. Hamming Medal from the Institute of Electrical and Electronics Engineers (IEEE) in 1990, and the National Medal of Technology from President Bill Clinton in 1999.

 Ritchie was the head of Lucent Technologies System Software Research Department when he retired in 2007.
-He was the "R" in K&R C, and commonly known by his username dmr.

-Personal life and career
+Early life and education

 Dennis Ritchie was born in Bronxville, New York.
 His father was Alistair E. Ritchie, a longtime Bell Labs scientist and co-author of The Design of Switching Circuits on switching circuit theory.
 As a child, Dennis moved with his family to Summit, New Jersey, where he graduated from Summit High School.
-He graduated from Harvard University with degrees in physics and applied mathematics.
+He graduated from Harvard University with degrees in physics and applied mathematics in 1963.

+Career

-In 1967, Ritchie began working at the Bell Labs Computing Sciences Research Center, and in 1968, he defended his PhD thesis on "Computational Complexity and Program Structure" at Harvard under the supervision of Patrick C. Fischer.
-However, Ritchie never officially received his PhD degree as he did not submit a bound copy of his dissertation to the Harvard library, a requirement for the degree.
+In 1967, Ritchie began working at the Bell Labs Computing Science Research Center.
+In 1968, he completed a draft of his PhD thesis on "Computational Complexity and Program Structure" at Harvard under the supervision of Patrick C. Fischer.
+However, Ritchie never officially received his PhD degree.
 In 2020, the Computer History Museum worked with Ritchie's family and Fischer's family and found a copy of the lost dissertation.

 During the 1960s, Ritchie and Ken Thompson worked on the Multics operating system at Bell Labs.
 Thompson then found an old PDP-7 machine and developed his own application programs and operating system from scratch, aided by Ritchie and others.
 In 1970, Brian Kernighan suggested the name "Unix", a pun on the name "Multics".
 To supplement assembly language with a system-level programming language, Thompson created B. Later, B was replaced by C, created by Ritchie, who continued to contribute to the development of Unix and C for many years.

 During the 1970s, Ritchie collaborated with James Reeds and Robert Morris on a ciphertext-only attack on the M-209 US cipher machine that could solve messages of at least 2000–2500 letters.
-Ritchie relates that, after discussions with the National Security Agency, the authors decided not to publish it, as they were told that the principle was applicable to machines still in use by foreign governments.
+Ritchie relates that, after discussions with the National Security Agency, the authors decided not to publish it, as they were told that the principle applied to machines still in use by foreign governments.

-Ritchie was also involved with the development of the Plan 9 and Inferno operating systems, and the programming language Limbo.
+Ritchie was also involved with the development of the operating systems Plan 9 and Inferno, and the programming language Limbo.

 As part of an AT&T restructuring in the mid-1990s, Ritchie was transferred to Lucent Technologies, where he retired in 2007 as head of System Software Research Department.